-I was taken fully by the music to a dream state, involved in the repetition of a difficult task that ends in expiration like the climbing of a mountain, with the regularity of plodding up stairs.
-So much exertion that no more can be pulled from the body, from the instrument, and sound evaporates until there is no more breath, no more life, yet it starts again, we try that task again until we can no longer breath.
+I was fully carried by the music to a dream state, involved in the repetition of a difficult task that ends in expiration like the climbing of a mountain, and a task with the regularity of math like climbing up stairs.
+I felt this dream task required exertion until no more could be pulled from my body, from the instrument.
+Around me sound evaporates until there is no more breath, no more life, yet it starts again.
+Everyone around me is in my dream, and we try that task again until we can no longer breathe.
 How little sound can there be and it still be called music?
 Not just a memory.

-The reason I may have been thinking so much about how little can be done and still be felt as art was the show we’d seen earlier, called Memory, Mind and Matter, at the Meadows Museum of sculpture and collage by the Spanish artist, Eduardo Chillida.
+Earlier this day, we’d seen an exhibition called Memory, Mind and Matter, at the Meadows Museum.
+Since seeing the sculpture and collage by the Spanish artist, Eduardo Chillida, I had been about how little can be done, and the result is still be felt as art.
 Outside the Meyerson Concert Hall, we posed with a public piece by Mr. Chillida.The artist corresponded with I.M.
 Pei regarding this commission.
 Pei said that, in the absence of Henry Moore, Chillida was the man for this job.
 The title of the piece, “De Musica,” is a platonic work by St. Augustine wherein the number 3 is important, Chillida said, and told Pei,

 architecture in space, music in timesimilarity between the limit in architecture and sculpture and the present in musicboth limit and present have no size but are the origin of all sizes

-We chose to come to this performance because of the first piece which was a pair of sisters playing opposing pianos.
-Their all too similar playing of this Phillip Glass piece was just too little.
-In the Bruckner piece, the musicians were crammed on a warm wooden stage and included three harps that luminously melded into the wood’s glow when magically, it seemed the flesh stoked the bright strings in harmonies.
 Four horn players each had two separate horns.
 As a chorus they took turns playing a similar melody first with the standard French horn, and then with the Wagner Tuba.
 Each of these instruments used their signature range to play off the trombones and another chorus of modified trumpets.
-I’m adding a youTube of the Wagner Tuba because it was unknown to me before this.
+I’m adding a YouTube of the Wagner Tuba because it was unknown to me before this.

 The first piece, the Glass, was pleasant, but took me back again to the Chillida – tonight the sisters seem like artisans not artists.
 The piece just another competent number like a sufficient piece of public art.
 Maybe Bruckner was just a toiling craftsman back in 1800s Vienna, too, but the conductor, Jaap van Zweden, made it art, this night.